How we do it:

 Tremendous local support

 If we do all what we do, it is thanks to an amazingly supportive community.
-Local groups, residential buildings, neighbourhoods associations are all very supportive of our initiatives and never shy stepping in to help us out making magic in our streets.
+Local groups, residential buildings, and the St. Lawrence Neighbourhood Association are all very supportive of our initiatives and never shy stepping in to help us out making magic in our streets.

 In 2020, Jamii was the Recipient of the Community Arts Award by the Toronto Arts Foundation.